 I am BIG Rose & Rosie fan, and within 5 minutes of the first episode of Parental Guidance I was already laughing.
 The ladies have conquered lesbian YouTube, launched a book, and been on tour.
 So naturally, now they’re taking on podcasting.

 This is a lesbian podcast on Spotify (exclusively), and it explores the next chapter of their married lives as they begin the journey of becoming parents.
 Rose has been open online about her experience with miscarriage, and they address this subject, along with other sensitive topics with a perfect balance of sincerity and comic relief.

-Much like If These Ovaries Could Talk, this podcast is a must for any same-sex couples thinking about beginning the parenting journey, or allies who would like to understand more about what that path looks like.
+Much like If These Ovaries Could Talk, this podcast is a must for any gay couples thinking about beginning the parenting journey, or allies who would like to understand more about what that path looks like.

 - Queery with Cameron Esposito

 Queery was another podcast that I found solace in as a closeted lesbian in 2016.
 Although it took a break for a while, it is back for a new season and currently has over 170 episodes!